gee-community/qgis-earthengine-plugin/docs/README.md

 from ee_plugin import Map
 ```

-After that, the Map.* functions can be used in a similar way to the official Google Earth Engine (Code Editor)[https://developers.google.com/earth-engine/playground]:
+After that, the Map.* functions can be used in a similar way to the official EE Code Editor[https://developers.google.com/earth-engine/playground]:

 #### Adding map layers